 1. Introduction

 The Moving Averaging Window method shall be used to assess the overall trip dynamics.
 The test is divided in sub-sections (windows) and the subsequent analysis aims at determining whether the trip is valid for RDE purposes.
-The ‘normality’ of the windows shall be assessed by comparing their CO2 distance-specific emissions with a reference curve obtained from the vehicle CO2 emissions measured in accordance with the WLTP validation test.
+The ‘normality’ of the windows shall be assessed by comparing their CO2 distance-specific emissions with a reference curve obtained from the vehicle CO2 emissions measured in accordance with the WLTP test.

 For compliance with this Regulation, the method shall be applied using the 4-phase and the 3-phase WLTC requirements.